alphagov/govuk-mongodb-content/README.md

 You can [stop or kill](https://medium.com/@nagarwal/lifecycle-of-docker-container-d2da9f85959) the container at any time - you can restart it with `docker start govuk`.

-### Prepare data
-Get the content store database dump from a fellow GOV.UK data scientist or developer.
-Move your data dump of the content store, something like, `content_items.bson` into `/tmp/mongodb` (or wherever you chose in the previous `docker run` command).

-Your data should be in a directory that your container can now access.

 ### Check for data

 Open a bash shell in your recently spun-up govuk container with:

 ```